Supporting Early Dental Development

 At what age should a child see a dentist for an orthodontic assessment?

 Most children have their first orthodontic assessment around age seven.
 At this stage, they usually have a mix of baby and adult teeth.
-This allows the dentist to assess how the teeth and jaw are developing.
+This allows their dentist to assess how the teeth and jaw are developing.

 Braces are rarely recommended at age seven, but some children may benefit from early orthodontic care.
 Children still have baby teeth at this age, so full braces are not typically recommended.